nandithaj/Amazonwebscraping/README.md

 # Amazonwebscraping
 # Amazon Product Scraper

-A Python-based web scraping tool to extract key product details from Amazon product pages.
+A Python-based web scraping tool to extract key product details of Smart Key Locks from Amazon product pages.
 This tool allows you to gather information such as the brand name, price, rating, rating count, ranking, and product URL.This tool was developed as a **side project** to explore web scraping techniques and gain hands-on experience with Python.

 ## Features
 - Extracts the following product details from Amazon: